State Revolving Fund Loan Process

-The following outline lists items required at the various stages of a State Revolving Fund (SRF) loan the project.
+The following list outlines items required at the various stages of a State Revolving Fund (SRF) loan process.

 Table of Contents

 - Contract Submittal…

 - Project Closeout…

 After a project questionnaire has been submitted, and the proposed project has been included on the Project Priority List, a loan application may be submitted through the DEC Water Online Application System (OASys).
 Access to OASys is provided through myAlaska, the State of Alaska's system for Secure Single Sign-on.
 Loan applications will not be processed until all required documents have been submitted.
 Loan application requirements differ slightly between Clean Water and Drinking Water projects.
 The key steps in the application process are discussed below:

 An environmental review is required for all construction projects receiving funding from the SRF Program.
 Additional information about the environmental review process is provided in the Environmental and Cultural Reviews Summary (PDF).
 To initiate the environmental review process for a project, submit the Environmental Review Checklist (DOCX).

 The SRF Program completes a Financial Capacity Assessment for each applicant prior to executing a loan agreement.
 This assessment must demonstrate that the borrower has the financial capability to properly operate the utility and to repay the loan.
 To initiate the financial capacity review process, borrowers should contact the SRF Program project engineer assigned to their community.
 Information needed to begin the review process includes audited financial statements for the last three years, the current year budget, and projections of operating revenues and expenses over the next five years.
 The Financial Capacity Assessment process must be completed prior to executing a loan agreement.